Callum-McGrath/ImageDetectionCNNFastai/README.md

-# A quick CNN for image recognition using fastai
+# A quick CNN for image recognition using PyTorch in fastai